Midwives are key to a healthy and safe pregnancy and childbirth

 Part one of report will describe the state of midwifery in the present day, focusing on the dimensions of Availability, Accessibility, Acceptability and Quality of the midwifery workforce and midwifery services, and the resulting effective coverage.

-Part two will explore the future challenges facing midwifery services, such as population growth, urbanization, adolescent and youth services, health care financing, equalities and equity from 2014 to 2030/2035.
+Part two will explore the future challenges facing midwifery services, such as population growth, urbanization, adolescent and youth services, health care financing, equalities and equity until 2030.

 In all countries that have achieved a dramatic decrease in maternal and newborn death, well-trained health professionals have been a key to success.
 The returns on investing in human resources with midwifery skills are enormous.

 The State of the World’s Midwifery (SoWMy) 2014, the second of its kind, will show what progress has been made since the launch of the first report in 2011 in increasing the number of skilled and competent midwives and others with midwifery skills; improving policies and regulations; and expanding the coverage of midwifery services and quality of care in 73 countries that carry more than 95 per cent of the global burden of maternal, newborn and child deaths.

 SoWMy 2014 will provide data on the availability, accessibility, acceptability and quality of midwifery services.
 It will also reveal service gaps and highlight the needs for future health workforce and health systems to ensure that all women and families have access to quality midwifery care.

 The report will be launched at the 30th Triennial Congress of the International Confederation of Midwives - Midwives: Improving Women’s Health Globally - in Prague, Czech Republic on 3 June 2014.
 Other national launch events will also take place around the world.